nicaless/nanowrimo_ga_project/README.md

 __0__ | 1.00 | 0.93 | 0.96 | 55
 __1__ | 0.92 | 1.00 | 0.96 | 46
 __avg/total__ | 0.96 | 0.96 | 0.96 | 101

+                       Actual Class 0  Actual Class 1
+    Predicted Class 0              46               9
+    Predicted Class 1               8              38
+                 precision    recall  f1-score   support

+              0       0.85      0.84      0.84        55
+              1       0.81      0.83      0.82        46

+    avg / total       0.83      0.83      0.83       101

 Only 4 winners were misclassified as non-winners.
-The Logistic Regression correctly identified the winners and nonwinners in the test data with about __96%__ accuracy, as illustrated by its precision, recall, and F1-scores.
+The Logistic Regression correctly identified the winners and nonwinners in the test data with about __83%__ accuracy, as illustrated by its precision, recall, and F1-scores.

 __ROC Curve__

-In plotting the the ROC curve for the model, I found the area under the curve was almost 1.
+In plotting the the ROC curve for the model, I found the area under the curve was about .9, pretty close to an ideal area of 1.

 ![Imgur](http://i.imgur.com/aMmOX0a.png)
+UPDATE PICTURE

 It seems like it's a pretty good model!